 The Chusky is a mix between a Siberian Husky and a Chow Chow.
 They are medium-sized dogs weighing approximately 40 to 65 pounds.

-Because of their playful nature, Chuskies are great with kids and other pets but are stubborn and very demanding, making them hard to train.
+Because of their playful nature, Chuskies are great with kids and other pets, but are stubborn and very demanding, making them hard to train.
 In addition, they need a firm owner with experience, so they are not the best breed for first-time dog owners.

 Three Pros and Cons of Owning a Chusky

-Chuskies have a lot of appealing traits, but they have some negative ones that all dog lovers should be aware of before purchasing this unique breed.
+Chuskies have a lot of appealing traits, but they also have some negative ones that all dog lovers should be aware of before purchasing this unique breed.

-- They may be challenging to train and not the breed for first-time dog owners
+| The perfect breed for active families | They may be challenging to train and not the breed for first-time dog owners |

-- Can be aggressive to pets and strangers
+| They are protective, good guard dogs, and loyal | Can be aggressive to pets and strangers |

 Chusky Size and Weight